sias888/BulletHell-Menuing/README.md

 making a game.
 As for why this game in particular, I thought it offered a nice middle ground between a completely basic and uninspiring game (like a pong copy for example), and a game that was too complex for the given timeframe.
 Though, perhaps my scope is still too large for a summer project.

+## User Stories

+The following are some user stories that I plan to implement in phase 1 of the project.

+* As a user, I want to be able to change the visual appearance of my ship.
+* As a user, I want to be able to change the visual appearance of my bullets.
+* As a user, I want to be able to change the sound of my bullets firing.
+* As a user, I want to be able to name my ship.
+* As a user, I want to be able to change all the above settings back to the default.